HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 4. Antennas/section 4-2 Polarization and Orientation.md

 1. **VHF/UHF FM and Repeaters**: Most repeaters use vertical polarization — that's why pretty much every antenna you see on cars and HTs is standing straight up.
 It's all about playing nice with the repeaters!

-2. **VHF/UHF Weak Signal Work**: When making long-distance contacts without repeaters, *horizontal polarization* is *normally used for long-distance CW and SSB contacts on VHF and UHF bands*. {{< link id="T3A03" >}} This is more convention than physics — weak-signal operators standardized on horizontal decades ago, so using horizontal gives you a polarization match with everyone else doing the same thing.
+2. **VHF/UHF Weak Signal Work**: When making long-distance contacts without repeaters, horizontal polarization is normally used for long-distance CW and SSB contacts on VHF and UHF bands. {{< link id="T3A03" >}} This is more convention than physics — weak-signal operators standardized on horizontal decades ago, so using horizontal gives you a polarization match with everyone else doing the same thing.
 A side benefit is that horizontal antennas tend to pick up less man-made noise (which is often vertically polarized), so you get a better signal-to-noise ratio as a bonus.

 3. **HF Operation**: Here's a fun twist — because the ionosphere tends to mix things up anyway, you can use either vertical or horizontal antennas.
 Each has its advantages, and many hams end up using both!